fjvallarino/monomer/tasks.md

     - Works fine, maybe an issue with ghci after way too many reloads
   - Check if baseStyleFromTheme is really needed (maybe default fgColor).
     - Removed

-Next
   - Add labeledItem (checkbox and radio)
-  - Rethink radio argument order.
   - Is ignoreTheme really needed?
+    - Yes.
+Button and External Link use it as a base item.
   - Add placeholder text for textField.

+Next
+  - Group fitTextToSize arguments.
+  - Add filterEvent to container.
+  - Rethink radio argument order.
+  - multiline seems to request more lines than needed (labeledCheckbox)
   - Rethink Click only working for count == 1 (maybe just add clicks to event)
-  - multiline seems to request more lines than needed (labeledCheckbox)
+  - Rethink default style for label.
   - Document themes and how widgets use them.
   - Avoid building examples when used as a library.
   - Create ContextMenu (could work similarly to Tooltip).